EnderPey/GarbageCollection-Defragmentation/README.md

 ## Overview

 This class project implements a toy managed memory allocator, focusing on efficient memory management through garbage collection techniques.
 The primary goal is to design a system that minimizes fragmentation, maximizes performance, and simplifies memory management for client applications.
-The main goals of this project were to learn how memory works on a low level and stregthen my proficiency in C. Written by myself for the University of Denver Systems 1 course.
+The main goals of this project were to learn how memory management works on a low level and to stregthen my proficiency in C. Written by myself for the University of Denver Systems 1 course.

 ### Key Features